 Speaking of education, Mayaguez is also the location of one of the main campuses of the University Of Puerto Rico.
 This makes it a great destination if you are thinking of becoming, or are visiting, a student at the university.

-Known to offer some of the most incredible sunsets you’ll find anywhere in Puerto Rico, you’ll also find the oldest salt mines in the Americas located here, as well as a collection of caves and lagoons.
+Known to offer some of the most incredible sunsets you’ll find anywhere in Puerto Rico, you’ll also find the Cabo Rojo Salt Flats, as well as a collection of caves and lagoons.

 Some of the most popular attractions include the San Miguel Arcángel Church and the Los Morrillos Lighthouse.
 These are both historic locations that demonstrate the best of the history, engineering, and architecture of the town.

-Arecibo is the largest municipality in Puerto Rico by area, located to the west of San Juan.
+Located one hour west of San Juan, Arecibo is the largest municipality in Puerto Rico by area.
 It is best known for the Arecibo Observatory, which houses the Arecibo Telescope, the largest radio telescope in the world until July 2016.

 There is even the Birth Of The New World Statue.
 A monument depicting Christopher Columbus, it is the work of Russian sculptor Zurab Tsereteli and, at 295 feet tall, is the tallest statue in the Americas.